The Economics Network aims to enhance the quality of learning and teaching throughout the higher education economics community.

 Some of the benefits for subscribers:

-- Priority access, booking and prices for all Network events, including free workshops for early careers academics, the Developments in Economics Education conference and thematic one day conferences.
+- Priority access, booking and reduced prices for all Network events, including workshops for early careers academics, the Developments in Economics Education conference and thematic one day conferences.

 - Advice, support and consultancy for internal departmental workshops and away days.